tcm-marcel/scripts/VCDdump/README.md

 =======
 Python script for the Raspberry Pi dumping the Activity of GPIO pins to a VCD file that can be read by e.g. GTKWave.
-So it acts somehow like an binary Software Oscillator for the Raspberry Pi for debugging.
+So it acts somehow like an binary Software Oscilloscope for the Raspberry Pi for debugging.
 First try, so the frequency is very low - but it works!
 Next try will be implementing VCDdump in C and maybe for RT-Linux.